Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes

-We report complete muonic X-ray transition energies up to $4f$-$3d$ transitions of five stable palladium isotopes for the first time.
+We report muonic X-ray energies up to $4f$-$3d$ transitions observed for five stable palladium isotopes for the first time.
 Figure~\ref{fig:xrayspectrum} shows the X-ray energy spectrum for $^{108}\mathrm{Pd}$.
 The peaks were assigned to each muonic X-ray transition and fitted by a Gaussian function with a constant background term.
-The transition energies were obtained from the observed X-ray energies by applying the photon recoil correction of approximately 0.08~keV, in which the atom is kicked by the X ray and gains small kinematic energy.
-The transition energies ($E$) of each transition are summarized in Table~\ref{tab:xray} for even isotopes and Table~\ref{tab:105Pd} for $^{105}$Pd.
-For $^{105}\mathrm{Pd}$, the $2p_{3/2}$-$1s_{1/2}$ transition has the hyperfine splitting, and it is impossible to estimate the detail peak structure due to the lack of resolution and statistics.
-The uncertainties in Table~\ref{tab:xray} and \ref{tab:105Pd} include the statistical and systematic uncertainties.
-The systematic uncertainty on the energy is caused by the non-linearity of the ADC circuit and the gain drift of the germanium detectors during the experiment.
+The X-ray energies ($E$) of each transition are summarized in Table~\ref{tab:xray} for even isotopes and Table~\ref{tab:105Pd} for $^{105}$Pd.
+For $^{105}\mathrm{Pd}$, the $2p_{3/2}$-$1s_{1/2}$ transition shows the hyperfine splitting, and it is impossible to estimate the detailed peak structure due to the lack of resolution and statistics.
+The uncertainties in Table~\ref{tab:xray} and \ref{tab:105Pd} include statistical and systematic uncertainties.
+The systematic uncertainty on the energy is caused by the non-linearity of the circuits (the pre-amplifier and ADC) and the gain drift of the germanium detectors during the experiment.
 Note that the statistical uncertainty is dominant for the $2p$-$1s$ transitions, while the systematic uncertainty is the major component for the other transitions.
 The $2p$-$1s$ transition energies appear in the compilations~\cite{Fricke1995,Angeli2013}, though the original paper was unpublished~\cite{Hack1989}, and the obtained energies are consistent with the values in the compilation within the uncertainty.